puresealab/NewStack_Testdrive/README.md

 ## Running the Demo

+The demo scripts are located in the kubernetes_yaml directory.
+They are designed to be run in order as there may be dependancies.

 ### Create the PVC.
 Check that it is created on the Pure
 ```
 kubectl apply -f 1_createPVC.yaml